Cisco-Talos/clamav-documentation/src/faq/faq-freshclam.md

 If you are experiencing this problem, please do the following:  Stop the `freshclam` daemon if it's running, delete both `mirrors.dat` and `daily.cvd`, then restart the `freshclam` daemon.
 Freshclam will then download a new `daily.cvd` and will be up-to-date.

+## HTTP Error Codes

+If you are receiving a 403, 503, or 1020 error codes when downloading from Cloudflare, then you are either explicitly blocked, using an [EOL'ed version of ClamAV](https://www.clamav.net/documents/end-of-life-policy-eol) or you are downloading incorrectly.

+If FreshClam is failing and you're not sure why, you may run `freshclam -v` for "Verbose Mode" to see the HTTP request & response details (ClamAV 0.102+).

+After checking that you are using a current version of ClamAV, please discontinue whatever method of download you are using and immediately move to using either FreshClam or [cvdupdate](https://github.com/micahsnyder/cvdupdate).
+These are the two supported methods for downloading AV updates from ClamAV.
+All other methods may be rate limited, or blocked at our discretion.
+Use of Wget, Curl, or other command line tools that are scripted are explicitly denied.

+If you are receiving a 429, that means you are rate limited.
+You're download too fast or too much.
+Please use Freshclam or [cvdupdate](https://github.com/micahsnyder/cvdupdate).
+If you are using a shared hosting provider, like Amazon AWS, Google Cloud Computing, Oracle, Azure, etc, you will most likely be rate limted, however cvdupdate should handle this gracefully.

+If you have checked all of the above and you are still seeing errors, please open a ticket using the below link.

 ## For all other database update related failures

 Please report freshclam update failures or issues on [Bugzilla](https://bugzilla.clamav.net/buglist.cgi?component=Mirror&product=Mirror%20Issues).